tmarble/avenir/README.md

 nREPL server started on port 42328 on host 127.0.0.1 - nrepl://127.0.0.1:42328
 ````

 Now you can connect to that port with `M-x cider-connect`.
-Or, if you
+(Or if you
 want to simplify the process make a keybinding to my function `my-cider-connect`
-which I have proposed as an [enhancement](https://github.com/clojure-emacs/cider/issues/1580) to CIDER.
-Then you can play with the library interactively:
+which I have proposed as an [enhancement](https://github.com/clojure-emacs/cider/issues/1580) to CIDER).
+Now you can play with the library interactively:

 ````
 boot.user> (in-ns 'avenir.utils)